thestarlab/thestarlab.github.io/research.md

 # Research Interests

-Our research is characterized by an interdisciplinary perspective on **spatial data science** that is driven by advances of quantitative geography (e.g., geographic information science), earth observations (e.g., remote sensing) and computational science.
-Specifically, we are interested in development of statistical, machine learning and computational methodologies for (1) spatiotemporal pattern modeling and analysis in geographic phenomena and processes, (2) integrating heterogeneous spatial and spatiotemporal data (e.g., downscaling and upscaling), (3) modeling spatiotemporal uncertainty, and the uncertainty propagation in analysis and models, (4) data and computation intensive spatiotemporal analysis and modeling, and (5) geospatial-enabled cyberinfrastructure or cyberGIS, and domain applications in environmental sciences, public health and social sciences.
+Our research is characterized by an interdisciplinary perspective on **spatial data science** driven by advances of quantitative geography (e.g., geographic information science), earth observations (e.g., remote sensing) and computational science.
+We are interested in deep learning of heterogeneous geographic information to support uncertainty-aware geographic knowledge discovery and decision making.
+Particularly, we focus on the development of statistical and computational methodologies for (a) integrating heterogeneous sources of geographic information for geographic analysis; (b) characterizing and modeling spatiotemporal patterns in geographic phenomena and processes; (c) characterizing and modeling spatiotemporal bias and uncertainty of geographic information and the associated impacts; (d) addressing the computing challenges when the data scale and model complexity increase dramatically; and (e) building geospatial-enabled cyberinfrastructure for domain scientists.
+Domain applications include environmental sciences, public health and social sciences.

 <!--</div> -->